formerly: Rubber Factory

 full archive here

-island is pleased to present a group show titled, “ideal acre” with works by Adam de Boer, Adriana Furlong, Alex Callender and Hings Lim.
-The show will be on view from January 28 to March 4, 2023 at our 83 Bowery, 2nd floor location.
+island is pleased to present a group show titled, ideal acre, with works by Adam de Boer, Adriana Furlong, Alex Callender and Hings Lim.

 Adam de Boer paints observational landscapes from his Los Angeles studio, transforming sprawling cityscapes into tidy, hard-edged blocks of color through wax reliefs made in the traditional Indonesian batik technique.
 In “Rosemead Reflection”, a highway and the hills in the distance are mirrored in the glassy facade of an anonymous LA office building with a few cursory palm trees.
 Using the batik technique, which is used primarily for textiles, the vernacular of urban sprawl is reclaimed into a more domestic space.
 The seeming contradiction is a by-product of Adam’s own experience as a Eurasian who has traveled throughout Indonesia, studying its histories and craft techniques.
 The other work in the show, “Tegel Buitenzorg”, is based on the floor of his studio in Yogyakarta, Indonesia.
 The painting, made atop a traditional ‘tikar’ floor mat of hand-woven pandan leaves, depicts a jumbled arrangement of salvaged so-called ‘Portuguese’ tiles.
 These pressed cement tiles, made from volcanic ash, are actually English in origin, and were introduced to Indonesia by the Dutch to bring hygienic surfaces to the colonies.
 Featuring imagery and designs from around the globe, they are, in fact, a sanitized visual index of European colonial projects.
 The loaded signs and symbols contained within them form a story about colonial conquests, religious expansions and exported histories of beauty.
 In effect, the piece contains two distinct surfaces, the physical relief of the pandan weaving and the painted illusion of the tiles.
 The juxtaposition calls into question distinctions between high and low, local and foreign, handmade craft and mechanical production.
 “Tegel Buitenzorg” captures these tiles in their latest incarnation, reclaimed by contemporary Javanese builders for their utility; their original power subverted in service of the contemporary home.